 -Support common datatype naming conventions.
 Because agreed-upon datatypes are fundamental to common processing and interoperability, these (and their spellings) need to be standardized across a community of practice.

+Agreed, but to a large extent more than we can tackle since this is not new to the big data paradigm

 -Support common attribute attachment/association conventions.
 Metadata, attributes, and such need to be attached and associated via common methods, e.g., headers, URIs, links, and such.

+An important area for standardization discussion